pwtail/readme/README.md

 **For web applications mostly**

-The approach is mainly oriented at the web applications.
-Django will be definitely supported.
+The approach is mainly oriented at the web applications. **django** will be definitely supported.
 The thing is that balrog needs an ecosystem of libraries, written or adapted specifically for it.
 So, web applications fit well, since they have a predictable and a quite limited set of needs.